Maternal and Child Health: Wisconsin Partner Profiles

 Our mission is to empower all residents of Oconto County to live healthier through collaboration, education, leadership and prevention.

-Oconto county Public Health is using the Title V funds for health equity projects including staff trainings about health equity and supporting partners in creating safe spaces.
-We have supported our local library in starting a bi-lingual story time and have helped them translate materials into Spanish.
+Oconto County Public Health is using the Title V funds for health equity projects including staff trainings about health equity and supporting partners in creating safe spaces.
+They have supported their local library in starting a bi-lingual story time and have helped the library translate materials into Spanish.

 Prenatal Care Coordination helps pregnant women gain access to medical and other services related to their pregnancy along with providing education regarding prenatal and postpartum topics.
 Title V funds have helped the Oneida Nation support more women returning to work after maternity leave by creating many lactation rooms in a variety of buildings for staff.